 I think I might need to don some body armour here.
 I can almost hear the calls to arms in the distance, the sounds of pitchforks being taken up and flaming torches lit — but if you’ll bear with me for a few moments, I’ll explain what I mean when I say I’d like to see a ‘stronger’ Lara.

 Each version of the character has been physically strong.
 Reboot Lara is, too.
 Each version of the character has been mentally strong.
 Reboot Lara is, too.
-These are facts; I would never attempt to deny them.
-But previous versions of Lara were also strong in character, and I don’t think that’s something the rebooted character can claim to be — yet.
+But previous versions of Lara were also strong in character, and I don’t think that’s something the rebooted character can claim to be… yet.

-It’s debatable, that one.
-I am, in fact, arguing with myself as I type these words, because I know and like a fair amount of folks with whom this version of Lara resonates, who feel represented by her in ways they didn’t before.
+It’s debatable, that one, because I know and like a fair amount of folks with whom this version of Lara resonates, who feel represented by her in ways they didn’t before.
 That’s a great thing.
-It is.
 But I can’t pretend she’s resonated with me.
-At all.

 It would be both unfair and unrealistic to expect Lara to suddenly be a completely different character in the next game, but I hope those flashes of the women who previously bore her name become a little more common.